 Carrie Hoffman joined Association Management Strategies (AMS) in 2005 and is an association executive with over 20 years’ experience in the association management industry.

-Currently, Carrie serves as the Chief Strategist for the Pharmaceutical Product Stewardship Work Group (PPSWG).
+Currently, Carrie serves as an Advisor for the Pharmaceutical Product Stewardship Work Group (PPSWG).
 She developed this client from a start-up to the leader in the medical take-back industry.
 Carrie has worked with the major pharmaceutical companies to develop strategy to comply with legislation in CA, WA, NY and MA.
 In addition, Carrie works on new initiatives for PPSWG such as engaging external organizations and public facing projects.
 Carrie also serves as the Executive Director for the Association of Home Office Underwriters (AHOU).
 As Executive Director, Carrie developed and implemented a strategic plan, restructured the financial management policies of the organization, and developed a new education program.
 In addition, Carrie is an Advisor for the Society of Hispanic Professional Engineers (SHPE).

 While serving as Director of Operations for the Electronic Industry Citizenship Coalition (EICC), Carrie helped manage the daily activities of the Board of Directors.
 Under her direction, administrative infrastructure was developed that improved the association’s operations, including a new financial planning system and roll-out and training for a new assessment tool software.

 Prior to AMS, Carrie worked for several international, national and regional associations and provided strategic guidance to clients in a variety of areas including start-ups, operations, program development, and board management.
 Her experience in the association industry provides a level of understanding into a variety of industries including medical, insurance, electronics, property management and design.